telerik/winforms-docs/editors/maskededitbox/parsing-dates.md

               If the both are greater than 12, the __RadMaskedEditBox__ will fail to parse the input string.

->If the current culture was __fr-CA__ (with short date format "yyyy-MM-dd" where the year slot is first) the input entry "20070507" would be evaluated properly
+>note If the current culture was __fr-CA__ (with short date format "yyyy-MM-dd" where the year slot is first) the input entry "20070507" would be evaluated properly
             as May 7th, 2007.
 >

+>note
 * •	"moh-CA" culture has ‘’:" symbols in the MonthNames and DayNames which is used also as time separator symbol, which leads to incorrect parsing.
 * •	"gd-GB", "vi-VN", "so-SO" cultures have " "(white space) symbols in the MonthNames collection which is recognized as separator from parse logic and month cannot be found correctly in some cases.
 * •	"ja-JP","ko-KR","mn-MN"," ug-CN"," zh-CN"- in these cultures the MonthNames  or AbbreviatedMonthNames represent combination from digits and chars for example:"1月".
                 The parse logic recognize this as two tokens which leads to incorrect result.
 * •	These cultures "as-IN","bn-BD","bn-IN","bo-CN","dv-MV","hi-IN","km-KH","kh-IN","kn-IN","kok-IN","lo-LA","ml-IN", "mr-IN", "my-MM","ne-IN","ne-NP","nqo-GN",
                 "or-IN","pa-IN","qut-GT","sa-IN","si-LK", "ta-IN","ta-LK","te-IN", "tzm-Tfng-MA" , "zgh-Tfng-MA" - have unsupported chars.
 * •	"br-FR" - has " ' " symbols in the MonthNames  which is not supported from parsing logic.

-* •	"fy-NL" - in this culture for MonthNames  for March and May are "maa***" and "maa***", AbbreviatedMonthNames for May is "maa", when the date is enter with "maa",the parse logic searching first into long names and return March but the user want May and typed it in AbbreviatedMonthNames format which is not correct parsing.
+* •	"fy-NL" - in this culture for MonthNames  for March and May are "maa***" and "maa***", AbbreviatedMonthNames for May is "maa", when the date is enter with "maa",the parse logic searching first into long names and return March but the user want May and typed it in AbbreviatedMonthNames format which is not correct parsing.>